 There is a lot to take into account when checking a company’s credit, and according to the Prompt Payment Code, an important sign to look out for is if a company pays its debts on time because it receives “more favourable pricing or service which could make (them) more competitive.”
 (Prompt Payment Code).

 Lastly, credit reference agencies will look at public records to see if your business has any tax liens or bankruptcies against its name.
-Both of these types of records indicate that your business has had financial problems in the past.
+Both of these types of records indicate that your business has had financial problems in the past, affecting your company's credit score.

-But, other than showing the credit referencing agencies that your business is financially reliable, there are a few other reasons as to why having a high credit score is beneficial, too.
+But, other than showing the credit referencing agencies that your business is financially reliable, there are a few other reasons why having a high company credit score is beneficial, too.

 • You will be approved for loans and other forms of credit